What is trauma-sensitive counselling?

 We may overlook the whole you.
 I come from the position based on research and experience, that if we focus only on the trauma, on technique and quick fixes, we may overlook the impact of early and long-term relational traumatic experiences.
 Additionally, we may overlook the relationship with other things that matter, such as culture, gender, personality styles (styles, not to be confused with disorders) and sense of self.

 Overall, the best predictor we have for good outcomes in therapy (Bargmann and Chow, 2014) is still the common factors.
 One of these is the therapeutic relationship and, in particular, the therapist’s ability to adapt what they are doing to your needs.
 For example, I use the relational aspect in our sessions.
 I use attunement to underlying feelings kept in check by anxiety and fear, mental and bodily sensations.
+But I will always have to adapt to you and how you might be feeling on the day you see me for therapy or where you are at in your journey.

 References